djayanna/twilio-webchat-react-app/README.md

 ```

 Finally, add the code to initialize the webchat widget as per following example.
 It is crucial that you update the `serverUrl` with the base URL of your endpoints.
-The React App will then target `/initWebchat` and `/refreshToken` endpoints.
-If you want to use different endpoint urls, make sure to upload the code in `src/sessionDataHandler.ts`.
+The React App will then target `initWebchat` and `refreshToken` functions.
+If you want to use different endpoint/function, make sure to update the code in `src/sessionDataHandler.ts`.

 For more information about the available options, please check the [Configuration section](#configuration).